core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Please note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

 To facilitate immediate subscription and allow clients to observe the topic before data has been published, the client can include the "initialize" set to "true".
-When supported, the broker will create the topic and pre-populate the "topic-data" field with an empty value.
-This allows subscribers to observe the topic without encountering a 4.04 (Not Found) error, even if no data has been published yet.
+When supported, the broker will create the topic and pre-populate the "topic-data" field with a zero-length (empty) payload without an explicit Content-Format.
+That is, a subscribing client would get this zero-length representation without an associated Content-Format Option in the CoAP resonse.
+This means “indeterminate” per {{Section 5.10.3 of RFC7252}}.

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.